edobranov/graphmatrix/ReadMe.md

 If this was VertexIn.txt, then it signifies that vertex A receives edge 2, vertex B receives edges 1 and 4, etc.

 The main() function contains one matrix for each file, and controls communication between the two in order to retrieve paths.

-To begin searching for a path, the program looks at the data from VertexOut.txt in row-major (i.e. - the edges) and tries to find the edges being emitted from the first vertex.
-It will eventually span all of those edges, but when it finds just one, it starts to look at the data from VertexIn.txt in column-major (i.e. - the vertices) and searches for vertices that might receive that edge.
+The algorithm works in a few simple steps:

+1. Search for the current vertex in the data from VertexOut.txt in the first column (where all vertices are found).
+2. Try to find an edge directed out of this vertex for a possible path (by searching across the row of the current vertex).
+3. When (if) an edge is found, locate the edge in the data from VertexIn.txt and search for vertices that might receive this edge (down the column).
+4. When (if) this vertex is found, label this vertex as your current vertex and go back to step 1.

-The program "bounces" back and forth between the two matrices in a recursive fashion, marking paths that were already searched with an "F" instead of a "T" to prevent infinite loops.
-It eventually exhausts all path possibilities.
+The algorithm essentially "bounces" back and forth between the two matrices in a recursive fashion, marking paths that were already searched with an "F" instead of a "T" to prevent infinite loops.
+It eventually exhausts all path possibilities between the two matrices.

-The method for finding the shortest path is as simple as finding the path with the fewest number of connections from the prior function.
+The method for finding the shortest path is as simple as finding the path with the fewest number of connections.